Lullabot/d8_custom_migration/README.md

-# D7 to D8 Custom Migration
+# D7 to D8 Custom Migration Debugger

 **Note: This module is not something you can blindly install and use, it requires some adjustment to the specific fields and content types on a particular site.
 So it should be used as a starting